 Data steward is a common role found in MDM projects.
 These individuals tend to be technically savvy while still understanding the nuances of the business domains.
 A data steward must be a champion of data governance and must help create sustainable data maintenance processes within the organization.
 Many times, data stewards find themselves acting as referees in how data is maintained, caught between competing business processes and applications.
 Systems may maintain different rules regarding the quality and timeliness of data that must be managed by the data steward.
 The ability to find efficient compromises will determine how effective a data steward is for an organization.

 Once projects reach a certain level of complexity, they become too large to manage in a single phase.
-The cost and complexity of these large projects requires engaging external expertise that can provide the guidance and resources necessary to implement enterprise-wide MDM solutions.
-These large projects may span multiple years and locations, and breaking these projects into multiple milestones and ROI checkpoints is advisable.
+The cost and complexity of these large projects requires engaging external expertise that can provide the guidance and resource necessary to implement enterprise-wide MDM solutions.
+These large projects may span multiple years and locations and breaking these projects into multiple milestones and ROI checkpoints is advisable.
 If these projects can be broken down into more manageable intermediate projects, lessons learned from preceding projects can be applied to later implementations.

 Before you build a model in MDS or any other MDM system, it is essential to have a basic understanding of your data and current processes.
-In this chapter, we provide deeper insight into what is and what is not master data, and we provide some simple labels for your current business systems.
+In this chapter, we provide deeper insight into what is and is not master data, and we provide some simple labels for your current business systems.
 Toward the end of the chapter, we discuss some tips and tricks for modeling your data, with the goal of helping you to free your enterprise from many of the data restrictions that have plagued it for so long.

 Over the past year, one of the questions most commonly asked by organizations has been, “Is there a definitive line between master data and other important data in my company?”
 The truth is, there isn’t one and there shouldn’t be.
 In most companies, master data management is used only for business-critical domains like product or customer because the implementation of MDM solutions throughout these organizations would be so prohibitively expensive.
 If an accessible solution with a rapid time to value were available, other important domains could benefit from MDM tools as well.